Description of Molecular Chemistry

-The programme comprises five compulsory courses (15 ec) and one specialisation-related internship.
+The programme comprises five compulsory courses (15 ec) and one specialisation-related internship (59 ec).
 The intership includes practical work and report, as well as a literature thesis of 6 ec and, optionally, one or two courses (max 6 ec) relevant to the internship.
-A list of available research departments can be found elswhere in this prospectus.
+A list of available research departments can be found furtheron in this prospectus.

 In case you cannot start in September, but enrol later in the year (with permission of the Examining Board), you start with the research internship and take the mandatory courses at the next available option.

 The specialisation is open to students in two Master programmes: Chemistry and Science.
 These have different entry requirements, different final qualifications and therefore also a slightly different structure and programme requirments.